 Buckle Up and Earn Points

 For anyone in the market for a good travel credit card, this is one to seriously consider signing up for.
-Not only can you earn free flights, get discounts on travel companion fares, and take advantage of the perks that offers, you can save a bundle by transferring a balance and paying it off during the -month zero-percent APR introductory period.
+You can earn free flights, get discounts on travel companion fares, and take advantage of the perks offered.
 It may not be the most flexible travel card out there, but the annual fee is pretty low for a Visa Signature card, and the rewards can be worth hundreds of dollars each year.